Updated April 2021

-I am sure you miss attending live concerts as much as we do.
-There is hope: in January, Michigan launched its COVID vaccine program for people aged 65 and up.
-However, we anticipate that it will be late spring or beyond before the Frauenthal Center is able to reopen.
+The regional and statewide vaccine program is picking up steam, with more than 70% of people aged 65 and up now having received their first shot.
+However, we are still anticipating late spring or beyond before we are able to begin reopening to live audiences.
 Meanwhile, our groundbreaking and popular Virtual Concerts will continue.
 Patrons are finding these a heartwarming and uplifting way to stay connected with the Orchestra and keep beautiful music in their lives.

 We invite you to join us for upcoming performances in our Virtual Concert Hall until we are able to safely resume live concerts.
 The audience for these concerts may be “virtual,” but the performances are anything but.
 Those watching from home have praised the vibrant performances, spellbinding videography and rich audio.
 Patrons have shared how moving and uplifting they are finding these concerts, and the sense of closeness to Music Director Scott Speck and the musicians.